 Every dog owner knows that dogs bring joy and happiness to almost everyone they meet.
 That’s why they make such great pets.

-We also know that each group of people we support receives many positives when they interact with our certified therapy dogs.
+We also know that each group of people we support receives many benefits when interacting with our certified therapy dogs.

 For seniors, many of whom have felt isolated and frightened during the recent Coronavirus pandemic, visits from our volunteers and their dogs can make a massive difference.